Mario Garcia Durham

 Association of Performing Arts Presenters

-Prior to his leadership role with APAP, Mr. Durham was posted at the National Endowment for the Arts (NEA) where he served as Director of Artist Communities & Presenting from 2004 – 2011.
+Prior to his leadership role with APAP, Mr. Durham was posted at the National Endowment for the Arts (NEA) where he served as director of artist communities and presenting from 2004 through 2011.
 At the NEA, Mr. Durham contributed to programs such as An Evening of Poetry hosted by the President and Mrs. Obama, and the NEA Opera Honors.
-He inaugurated the NEA’s Artist Communities granting program and was the initiator of Live from Your Neighborhood, a groundbreaking study of the impact of outdoor arts festivals in the U.S. After holding numerous management positions and serving as artistic director at the Yerba Buena Center for the Arts in the 1990s, he founded Yerba Buena Arts & Events in 2000, the producing organization of the annual Yerba Buena Gardens Festival.
+He inaugurated the NEA’s artist communities granting program and was the initiator of Live from Your Neighborhood, a groundbreaking study of the impact of outdoor arts festivals in the U.S. After holding numerous management positions and serving as artistic director at the Yerba Buena Center for the Arts in the 1990s, he founded Yerba Buena Arts & Events in 2000, the producing organization of the annual Yerba Buena Gardens Festival.
 The outdoor event offers more than 100 free performances by the San Francisco Opera, the San Francisco Ballet and more for an audience of 100,000 attendees.

 Throughout his career of over 20 years as a presenter, Mr. Durham has served on numerous boards, special advisory committees, funding panels.
 He is currently on the board of the Alliance of Artist Communities, and the National Center for Creative Aging.
 Durham was recently elected to chair of the Performing Arts Alliance, a board of the leaders of the major performing arts service organizations in the US.
 Durham had previously served on the APAP Board of Directors and on the Executive Committee.
 He is on the Community Advisory Council of the PBS station WETA in Washington, DC and on the American University Arts Management Advisory Council.

 A graduate of the University of Houston, Durham is passionate about a broad range of performing arts and evolving forms of performance and media arts.